hanapotski/udemy_webDevBootcamp/section27/databases.md

 2   | Ira   | 24   | Missoula
 3   | Sue   | 40   | Boulder

+- have been around longest
 - tabular database, flat
 - define what a user looks like
 - has name, age, city
 - every user must follow that pattern
 - define table, add instances of users to table
 - not flexible, pattern
+- must have ids

 COMMENTS TABLE
 id |           text